Tennessee–Tombigbee Waterway

 Under construction for 12 years by the U.S. Army Corps of Engineers, the Tennessee–Tombigbee Waterway was completed in December 1984 at a total cost of nearly $2 billion.

 The Tenn-Tom encompasses 17 public ports and terminals, 110000 acre of land, and another 88000 acre managed by state conservation agencies for wildlife habitat preservation and recreational use.

+The Tenn-Tom's Development Authority is located in Columbus, Mississippi.
+The Authority is led by 24 individuals: the Governors of Alabama, Kentucky, Mississippi, and Tennessee, plus five gubernatorial appointees from each of those states.